Conditional expectations, traces, angles between spaces and Representations of the Hecke algebras: Introduction

-We generalise the results in [Ra], by proving also in this more general case, that the angle (see Theorem \ref {t}) between the algebra $S(\mathcal{H}) \subseteq R(G)_t$ and the algebra $R(\Gamma)_t$ determines the Ramanujan - Petterson behaviour of the representation $\Psi$ of the (algebraic) Hecke algebra $\mathcal{H}_0 = \mathbb{C}(\Gamma \setminus G/\Gamma)$ (the $\mathbb{C}$ - algebra of double cosets) on $\pi(\Gamma)' \subseteq B(H)$.
-Here $G$ acts on $B(H)$ by ${\rm Ad} \pi(g), g \in G $.
-Then $\pi(\Gamma)'$ is the commutant algebra.
-By the Murray von Neumann dimension theory the commutant algebra is isomorphic to $R(G)_t$.
-As proved in ([Ra]) an essential ingredient to prove that the representations of the Hecke algebra may be used to construct Hecke operators on $\pi(\Gamma)'$ (which is then equivalent the problem of determining the action of Hecke operators on Maass forms), is the fact that the representation of the Hecke algebra may be extended naturally to an operator system containing the Hecke algebra (conform Definition \ref{os}).
+As proved in [Ra] an essential ingredient to prove that the representations of the Hecke algebra may be used to construct Hecke operators on $\pi (\Gamma )^{\prime }$ (which is then equivalent to the problem of determining the action of Hecke operators on Maass forms), is the fact that the representation of the Hecke algebra may be extended naturally to an operator system containing the Hecke algebra (conform Definition \ref{os}).

-The representation $\Psi$ is simply the action of the Hecke algebra on $\Gamma$ invariant elements in $B(H)$.
-The space of the $\Gamma$- invariant elements is exactly the algebra $\pi(\Gamma)'$.